 Complete show: Yes, except perhaps one phrase during "40"

 Combination of superior but incomplete 1st generation recording and inferior but still fair

-version of this once rare and still excellent concert.
+a 99% complete version of this once rare and still excellent concert.

 After having transferred the poorer recording to CDR and SHN, another (better) source was

 located.
 However, this was incomplete.
 To make a complete set the two recordings were

 combined and imperfections in the superior version remedied.
 Details, as well as known flaws,

 1. First 1:55 of "Tick Tock" was missing from superior source, spliced from bootleg cassette version to form complete song

 2. Recording level drop at 19:59-20:08 real time (during "Unforgettable Fire").